LGBTQ rights in New South Wales: Norfolk Island

 Since 1 July 2016, all NSW laws also apply to the approximately 2,000 residents on Norfolk Island, under both the Norfolk Island Legislation Amendment Act 2015 and the Territories Legislation Amendment Act 2016 – because the Norfolk Island Legislative Assembly was abolished on 1 July 2015.

 NSW paid parental leave rights and entitlements

 In February 2021, it was reported that paid parental leave rights and entitlements are only for female same-sex couples and not for male same-sex couples – due to an "archaic and outdated beliefs" that males are the breadwinner of the family and that the females are the homemaker.
 A NSW court case made an example that NSW law actually conflicted with federal law on paid parental leave rights and entitlements.
 Since 1 October 2022, reforms to the NSW parental leave rights and entitlements removed the archaic "breadwinner" and "homemaker" titles – to be inline with federal legislation.

 Gender-neutral bathrooms

 In April 2023, Sydney City Council implemented a policy of gender-neutral bathrooms.

-NSW LGBTIQ+ advisory council
+NSW LGBTIQ+ advisory council and grant money

 In May 2024, the NSW government has established a 16 member “LGBTIQ+ advisory council”.

+In June 2026, the NSW government announced $250,000 funding grant money to Rainbow Families NSW for education campaigns, research and resources - subject to residents living within NSW only.